threefoldtech/info_grid/src/documentation/farmers/3node_building/5_set_bios_uefi.md

   * Make sure virtualization is enabled and look for the precise terms in your specific BIOS/UEFI.
 * Set AC Recovery at Last Power State
   * This will make sure your 3Node restarts after losing power momentarily.
+  * It can have different names depending on the hardware, e.g. `Power State After Power Loss`, check the hardware docs if needed.
 * Select the proper Boot Sequence for the 3Node to boot Zero-OS from your bootstrap image
   * e.g., if you have a USB key as a bootstrap image, select it in Boot Sequence
 * Set Server Lookup Method (or the equivalent) at DNS.
 Only use Static IP if you know what you are doing.